berkerol/dbms/operations.md

         insert new record before current active record END IF
     END FOREACH
+    FOREACH deleted record in that page
+      IF new record is inserted
+        shift the current deleted record by one record to the right ELSE
+        insert new record before current deleted record END IF
+    END FOREACH
     update numbers of active and deleted records in page header END FOREACH
+  IF new record is inserted
+    insert the last shifted record
+  ELSE
+    insert new record
+  END IF
-  IF there is no empty slots in the last page
+  update numbers of active and deleted records in last page header IF there is no empty slots in the last page
     create a new page
     add page number to newly created page header